ajbanjara/Wireshark/Development/SubmittingPatches.md

   - If the change is specific to a single protocol, start this line with the abbreviated name of the protocol and a colon.

-  - If the change is not complete yet prefix the line with `[WIP]` to inform this change not to be submitted yet.
-This can later be removed.
+  - If the change is not complete yet, prefix the line with `[WIP]` to inform this change not to be submitted yet.
+This can be removed later.

 - Insert a single blank line after the first line.